Generating spectral dental panoramic images from single energy computed tomography volumes: Methods

 \subsubsection{CBCT acquisition}

 Planmeca Viso G7 (Planmeca Oy, Helsinki, Finland) was used for the cone beam CT (CBCT) acquisition.
 The acquisition was carried out in offset mode, and two rotations were conducted and stitched together to acquire the whole head phantom.
 The reconstructed volume was used as input to the simulation framework.
+The size of the reconstruction output grid in voxels was 1216x1193x1361 (width, lenght, height).
 The acquisition parameters are listed in table \ref{tab1}.
 The dose is higher than what would be used in the typical patient acquisition, as high resolution with lower noise was desired.

 The anthropomorphic head phantom RANDO SK150 (Radiation Analogue Dosimetry System; The Phantom Laboratory, Salem, NY, USA) was used in this study.
 The phantom is a skull encapsulated in plastic.
 The plastic has air cavities that mimic the upper respiratory tract.
 A hole has been drilled into the phantom from the bottom of the jaw so that there is also a cavity in the bottom of the jaw in the plastic and in the mandible.